-In the fall of 2018 the first Resilient Amador community gathering was held, introducing Resilient Amador to the community, with a panel discussion around what knowledge, opportunities, and challenges exist currently.
+for the general community and that fall the first Resilient Amador community gathering was held, introducing Resilient Amador.
+A panel discussion was held around what knowledge, opportunities, and challenges exist currently.

 Amador County is a thriving and resilient community.